 Attainability

-On a similar note, learning outcomes should set realistic expectations around what the learner can achieve within a specific timeframe or with limited resources.
+On the same note learning outcomes should set realistic expectations around what the learner can achieve within a specific timeframe or with limited resources.

 Learning Outcomes Examples

-Corporate training and professional development tend to cover all three kinds of learning objectives as, depending on the specific industry, they might need to impart academic knowledge, vocational skills or specific attitudes.
+Corporate training and professional development covers all three types of learning objectives as depending on the industry they might need to impart academic knowledge, vocational skills or specific attitudes.

 Academic Education